Maintaining momentum in the classroom comes down to how you structure your lessons, says Rob Vingerhoets.

 Rob is a highly effective educator with years of experience as a literacy and numeracy subject matter expert, primary school principal, curriculum co-ordinator and classroom teacher.

-He spoke to literacy experts Phil and Sharon Callen on The Teacher’s Tool Kit for Literacy about how to overcome the ‘trench of lost momentum’, where teachers ‘start digging’ and lose momentum to the point where ‘you can’t dig yourself out of it’.
+He spoke to literacy expert Sharon Callen on The Teacher’s Tool Kit for Literacy about how to overcome the ‘trench of lost momentum’, where teachers ‘start digging’ and lose momentum to the point where ‘you can’t dig yourself out of it’.

 He described the key components of a lesson structure that will ensure maximum engagement and momentum, especially for teachers entering a new classroom.